Skip to main content

 Mahesh B. Chandrasekharan

-Mahesh B. Chandrasekharan, PhD
+Mahesh B. Chandrasekharan, MS, PhD

 Academic Information

-Departments Primary - Radiation Oncology
+Departments Adjunct - Internal Medicine , Primary - Radiation Oncology

 Divisions: Hematology & Hematologic Malignancies

-As a graduate student, he investigated how chromatin plays an important role in the spatio-temporal regulation of gene expression during development.
-His post-doctoral research was to understand the regulation and functions of the evolutionarily conserved crosstalk between histone H2B monoubiquitination and histone H3 lysine-4 and lysine-79 (K4 and K79) methylation.
-During the course of his post-doctoral studies, he made a novel and rather unexpected discovery that histone H2B ubiquitination stabilizes the nucleosome.
-He also found that the H2B C-terminal helix modulates H3K4 methylation independent of H2B ubiquitination, by providing a ‘docking site’ for Set1-COMPASS (the methyltransferase-containing complex).
-As an independent investigator, the primary research objective of his laboratory is to continue his post-doctoral work and further understand the intricacies of the trans-histone crosstalk between H2B ubiquitination and H3 methylation using a structural, biochemical, genetics and genomics based combinatorial approach.
-His independent research also investigates the intricacies of protein turnover or homeostasis (proteostasis) via ubiquitin conjugation.
+As a graduate student, Dr. Chandrasekharan investigated the role of chromatin in the spatio-temporal regulation of gene expression during development.
+His postdoctoral research focused on the evolutionarily conserved crosstalk between histone H2B monoubiquitination and the methylation of histone H3 at lysines 4 and 79 (H3K4 and H3K79).
+A significant discovery during his postdoctoral studies was that histone H2B ubiquitination stabilizes the nucleosome.
+He also identified that the H2B C-terminal helix modulates H3K4 methylation independently of H2B ubiquitination by serving as a ‘docking site’ for Set1-COMPASS, a methyltransferase-containing complex.
+As an independent investigator, Dr. Chandrasekharan aims to build upon these works to further elucidate the complexities of trans-histone crosstalk between H2B ubiquitination and H3 methylation.
+His research also delves into the intricacies of protein turnover or homeostasis (proteostasis) through ubiquitin conjugation.

 Education History